Course Code: ecn

 There are certain fields in nursing that require more care and compassion than others.
 This lesson will discuss psychiatric nursing, hospice nursing, case management, and health coaching.
 These positions are less likely to be adrenaline-fueled, but they're rewarding in their own ways.
 These are careers that focus on the counseling and patient advocacy roles of nursing.
 The lesson will discuss psychiatric hospitals and substance abuse centers and the people you'll work with there, as well as some of the most common tasks in working with patients who are dying and those who are looking to maintain good health and healthy practices.

 This lesson is about careers that focus on the research, education, management, and change agent roles of nursing.
 You'll look at research nursing, informatics nursing, and legal nurse consulting.
-Although most nurses working in these fields have at least a year of clinical nursing experience, none of these positions requires additional certification or degrees.
+Although most nurses working in these fields have at least a year of clinical nursing experience, none of these positions require additional certification or degrees.

 What have you heard about community health nursing?
 This is a specialty that encompasses a variety of positions, from school nurses to prison nurses to Red Cross disaster relief nurses.
 Community health nurses engage in all six of the nursing roles, with heavy focus on education, patient advocacy, and being a change agent.
 You'll explore what it really means to be a community health nurse by learning where you'll work and what you might be doing.